About

 • The degrees pages show degrees awarded in different fields in the most recent year available.
 There are many, many specific majors, so the main groups are listed at [fields_overview.html] and you can then drill down into the subfields.

-• This page includes social factors: gun control laws, abortion laws, and more.
+• This site historically has included social factors: gun control laws, abortion laws, and more.
 Many students choose to go in state, but a substantial number who consider out of state do look at factors such as these when deciding where to go to school.
 This site is set up to be neutral, just presenting information on state laws or other policies.
+However, as of this moment (end of 2024) there is substantial uncertainty as to what will happen nationally – I am concerned that any information here about state laws will quickly become out of date as federal laws or policies change.
+I have thus, for now, removed these factors so as not to inadvertently mislead anyone – please go to advocacy groups for issues that matter to you to help learn about policies in states you are considering.

 Details of the metrics